Nursing (NURS)

 NURS 101 Pharmacology Calculations1 Credit

-Course introduces the concepts and techniques of dosage calculations and medication administration by a variety or routes.
+Introduction to concepts and techniques of dosage calculations and medication administration by a variety or routes.
 Application of basic math concepts to complex conversion of dosages between and among various systems of weights and volumes, and application of critical thinking skills to the calculation and administration of medications by oral and parenteral (including intravenous) routes of administration.

 Prerequisites: Admission into the Practical Nursing certificate program.